If Katie Holmes And Jamie Foxx Are Really Dating, Why All The Secrecy?

 A post shared by Fameolous (@fameolousent_) on

 Despite the United States Navy peacoat emblazoned with the shoulder patch of a Petty Officer 2nd Class, the white trilby hat and sunglasses give Jamie Foxx away.
-Especially considering the instagram photo he shared just a couple of hours later wearing the same hat and glasses.
+Especially considering the Instagram photo he shared just a couple of hours later wearing the same hat and glasses.

 #jetluxlife✈️ #globalexpress…back in Budapest #moviegrind #hood #babydriver June 28th #backonmyfunnyshit